 2. The Late May Snowstorm of 1923

 Can it really snow in Michigan in May?
-Yes it can.
+Yes it can!
 An awful lot in fact.
-While this storm caused little damage and only dropped about a foot of snow in the hardest hit locations, it’s considered significant, because it caught everyone off guard.
+While this storm caused little damage and only dropped about a foot of snow in some of the hardest hit locations, it was still considered a significant storm because it caught everyone off guard.

 Imagine, it’s a warm spring day, then suddenly the mercury plunges.
 That’s exactly what happened on May 8, 1923.
 Temperatures across Michigan fell from 62 degrees to just 34 between noon and six that evening as a strong cold front approached.
 An inch of snow fell that night.
 While that was unusual, Michigan was in for an even more rare occurrence.

 The following day, a low-pressure system joined up with the cold front, leaving six to nine inches of snow over most of the area, despite the ground already warming up from spring.
 Areas near Lansing and Flint were buried in a foot of snow!
 Temperatures didn’t rise out of the 30s for two days.